 The six-part drama White House Farm started on Wednesday 8th January at 9pm on ITV.

-Part two airs on ITV on Wednesday 15th January 2020 at 9pm, with the sixth and final episode following the next week.
+Part five airs on ITV on Wednesday 5th February 2020 at 9pm, with the sixth and final episode following the next week.

 What is White House Farm about?